 - Bone: Calcitriol facilitates the action of PTH on osteoblasts (promoting osteolysis and increased calcium and phosphate) but can also stimulate bone resorption by stimulating RANKL production from osteoblasts or stromal cells.
-Vitamin D can also inhibit PTH secretion by downregulating gene synthesis (this only occurs when ionized calcium is normal).
+Vitamin D can also inhibit PTH secretion by downregulating gene synthesis (this only occurs when free ionized calcium is normal).

 Calcitonin is produced by parafollicular cells (C cells) in the thyroid gland.
 Calcitonin acts on the bone and kidney and counters the calcium- raising effects of vitamin D and PTH by inhibiting osteolysis and stimulation of renal excretion of calcium and phosphate.
-Its main physiologic response is to limit the post-prandial rise in calcium and it acts (albeit ineffectively) as an emergency response to ionized hypercalcemia.
+Its main physiologic response is to limit the post-prandial rise in calcium and it acts (albeit ineffectively) as an emergency response to free ionized hypercalcemia.
 It can be measured in dogs using radioimmunoassay, but this is infrequently done.

-- Inhibitors: Decreased ionized calcium, somatostatin.
+- Inhibitors: Decreased free ionized calcium, somatostatin.

 |Overall function||Regulation of the calcium/phosphate ratio||Maintain minerals for bone formation||Limit postprandial rise in calcium, emergency control of hypercalcemia||Regulate phosphate excretion|

 |Source||Chief cells – parathyroid gland||Kidney – this organ performs the final activation (1α-hydroxylation) step (except in horses)||C-cells (parafollicular cells) of thyroid gland||Osteoblast, osteocyte|